Geologica Saxonica and "alternative facts"

 variability of the species.
 This is exposed as a

-simple lie by these images.
+simple lie by these and other images.
 Anatomical

 details of one plant species do never differ by size factors up to 11 as the author tries to make believe, which would correspond to the difference between